-The Pennsylvania Independent Oil and Gas Association of Pennsylvania (PIOGA) is the principal nonprofit trade association representing Pennsylvania's independent oil and natural gas producers, marketers, service companies and related businesses.
-PIOGA member companies drill and operate the majority of the state’s crude oil and natural gas, including the Marcellus Shale.
+The Pennsylvania Independent Oil Gas Association (PIOGA) represents nearly 550 members, including oil and natural gas producers, drilling contractors, service companies, manufacturers, distributors, professional firms and consultants, pipelines, end users, royalty owners, and others with interests in the success of Pennsylvania’s oil and gas industry.
+PIOGA member companies drill and operate the majority of the state’s crude oil and natural gas wells, including those targeting the Marcellus and Utica Shale.

 Pennsylvania is blessed with abundant energy resources, particularly clean-burning natural gas.
 We recognize the importance of delivering this gas to markets in need of affordable and reliable supplies and developing new and expanded markets for our products.
 We seek to create solutions for producers and consequently all other members by working with Pennsylvania’s manufacturing and economic development teams to create a robust energy state with increased workforce opportunities.
 PIOGA staff and committees actively work closely with pipelines, utilities and end users as well as those developing cutting-edge products and services that revolve around natural gas use.
 PIOGA staff also works with educators to increase students’ knowledge of energy issues that impact current and future generations of Pennsylvanians.